 Get skip-the-line tickets to see the amazing art collection at the Borghese Gallery – book now

-Villa Borghese is also where you can find the Silvano Toti Globe Theatre, a replica of Shakespeare’s Globe Theatre in London.
+Villa Borghese also houses the Silvano Toti Globe Theatre, a replica of Shakespeare’s Globe Theatre in London.
 You can also rent a boat, take a spin on the small lake (laghetto), or check out Pincio’s Water Clock, a great example of 19th-century engineering.

 Villa Celimontana